 Mindfulness is an awareness that comes with being in the present moment, neither locked in the past nor anxious about the future, simply happy with where we are at this present moment – as the Buddha taught.

 Silent Practice Days: These silent practice days, 10.00-3.30, are held on a regular basis, also on a Second Sunday, continuing on from the ‘monthly sit’ time of 10.00-11.30.
 (It is possible to attend until 11.30 only).
 They offer an opportunity to deepen and consolidate your practice within a group setting which is hosted by a Mindfulness Association-trained tutor.
 Please bring lunch to share.
 A donation of 25/30 euro is suggested.
-2017 Dates as follows: March 12th, June 11th and December 10th.
+2018 Dates as follows: March 11th, Dec 9th.

 The Mindfulness Association is a member of the UK Network of Mindfulness Based Teacher Training Organisations.
 All the tutors in KSD Dublin adhere to the Good Practice Guidelines for Teachers.

 *The Mindfulness Association (MA) (www.mindfulnessassociation.net) is a non-profit making organisation based in the UK whose objective is to offer high quality secular courses in Mindfulness, Compassion and Insight.
 The MA works with the University of Aberdeen in the delivery of the Masters Programme in Mindfulness Studies, the first of its kind to include and foreground the teaching of compassion in its curriculum.

 The MA is a member of the UK Network of Mindfulness Based Teacher Training Organisations (http://mindfulnessteachersuk.org.uk/).
 All MA tutors adhere to the Good Practice Guidelines for Teachers of Mindfulness Based courses.

 ***Nairn, R (2002) Diamond Mind: Psychology of Meditation.
 Shambala Publications